Diana Taurasi: College career

+In 2006, Taurasi was a member of the inaugural class of inductees to the University of Connecticut women's basketball "Huskies of Honor" recognition program.
+In October 2025, the Associated Press selected Taurasi as one of the greatest collegiate players in the women’s poll era alongside Caitlin Clark, Cheryl Miller, Candace Parker, and Breanna Stewart as the starting five players.

 WNBA career

+2004–2006: WNBA beginnings

 Following her collegiate career, Taurasi was selected first overall in the 2004 WNBA draft by the Phoenix Mercury, a team that went 8–26 in the 2003 season.
-At times in her career, she had to play forward because there were shorter players in the starting five on her team.
-However, she mainly plays guard.
-Also, right before the 2004 season, the Mercury acquired all-star Penny Taylor in a dispersal draft, to strengthen their roster.

 In her WNBA debut, Taurasi scored 22 points in a 72–66 Mercury loss to the Sacramento Monarchs.
-For the season, the rookie averaged 17.0 points, 4.4 rebounds and 3.9 assists per game.
-Although the Mercury did not qualify for the playoffs, Taurasi was named to the Western Conference All Star team and won the WNBA Rookie of the Year Award.
+For her rookie season, she averaged 17.0 points, 4.4 rebounds and 3.9 assists per game.
+Although the Mercury did not qualify for the playoffs, Taurasi was named to the Western Conference All-Star team and won the WNBA Rookie of the Year Award.

 In 2005, Taurasi averaged 16.0 points, 4.2 rebounds and 4.5 assists per game while battling an ankle injury.
-She was an All Star for the second straight year, but the Mercury faded down the stretch and again missed the playoffs.

-Former NBA coach Paul Westhead became the Mercury's head coach prior to the 2006 season and brought his up-tempo style to Phoenix.
-Their roster was further bolstered by the addition of rookie Cappie Pondexter, the #2 overall selection in the 2006 WNBA draft, forming a Big 3 of Taurasi, Pondexter and Taylor.

-2006 would be an historic season for Taurasi as she flourished under Westhead's system, leading the league in scoring and earning a third straight trip to the All Star Game.
-She broke Katie Smith's league records for points in a season (741 during the 2006 season).
-In 2006, Taurasi averaged a WNBA record 25.3 points, 4.1 assists and 3.6 rebounds per game, including a career-high 47 points in a triple overtime regular season victory against the Houston Comets (a then league record).
-During that game she made a WNBA record 8 three-pointers (which has since been tied by Riquna Williams).
-Taurasi also set a WNBA record with 121 three-pointers made in a single season.
-The Mercury finished 18–16, but after losing a tie-breaker with Houston and Seattle, missed the playoffs.
+She was an All-Star for the second straight year, but the Mercury faded down the stretch and again missed the playoffs.
+Former NBA coach Paul Westhead became the Mercury's head coach heading into the 2006 season and brought his up-tempo style to Phoenix.
+Taurasi went on to have a historic season under Westhead's coaching, leading the league in scoring and earning a third straight trip to the All-Star Game.
+She broke Katie Smith's league record for points in a season with 741 points.
+In 2006, Taurasi averaged a WNBA record 25.3 points, 4.1 assists and 3.6 rebounds per game, including a then-league record 47 points in a triple overtime regular season victory against the Houston Comets.
+During that game, she made a then-WNBA record eight three-pointers.
+Taurasi also set a WNBA record with 121 three-pointers in a single season.
+The Mercury finished 18–16 but missed the playoffs after losing a tie-breaker with Houston and Seattle.